facebookresearch/fairo/base_agent/documents/logical_form_specification/events.md

         finished = True
 ```

-The "control" block and the "spatial_control" blocks are optional.
-Within the control block, each key is optional.
+Each condition key and the "spatial_control" blocks are optional.
 The defaults (if a key is not set) are "init_condition": ALWAYS, "run_condition": ALWAYS, "stop_condition": NEVER.

 The default for "remove_condition" is a bit more involved.
 Note that conditions are checked at each agent.step(),